supahero1/supahero1/chapters/terminal/terminal.md

 Once you get Ubuntu working one way or the other, find the terminal and open it.
 Experiment with it.
 You can type in it but it's kind of funny, isn't it.
 It's all monospace and it shouts at you if you don't do the things it expects.
 Try typing `help` in it (and press enter afterwards to submit).
 Try `date`.
 Try `top`.
 That command displays all processes, with the most active ones being at the top.
 To quit it, press the letter `q` once (for Quit).
 Now try `watch -n 1 date`.
 That command will display you the result of the `date` command every second.
 You can't quit it with `q` now - you have to press `CTRL + C` to "interrupt" the program.
 Try `touch test.txt`.
 That will create an empty file called `test.txt` in the current working directory.

 Essentially, terminal (or commandline) allows you to directly communicate with the filesystem, the kernel, all programs.
 It allows you to do everything, but via text, no graphical interface.
-But when working remotely, with a server thousands of miles away from you, this is the only option.
+When working remotely, with a server thousands of miles away from you, this is the only option.
 The faster you get accustomed to it, the better.
 Once you become an expert at it, you will find it to be faster than using GUI, since that takes lengthy navigation and mouse movements.

-Terminal accepts text as input and it gives text as output.
-The output may be your usual output or an error output that kind of has priority and is shown to you as soon as possible once it's generated.
-You don't need to know the details of that for now.

 You will find documentation really helpful from here on out, to lead you.
 As shown before, programs wildly differ from each other.
 Some of them accept arguments (data to know what to do), but how to pass it?
 What do they spit out in return?
 How to stop their execution?